 In the 10 percent subsamples, each discharge had a 10 percent chance of being drawn.
-Therefore, the discharge weights contained in the Hospital Weights file can be multiplied by 10 for each of the subsamples, or multiplied by 5 for the two subsamples combined.
+Therefore, the discharge weights contained in the Hospital Weights file were multiplied by 10 for each of the subsamples, and DISCWT or DISCWTCHARGE should be multiplied by 5 for the two subsamples combined.